 I fucked up the diary

 That meant I had about two days to reschedule everyone.
-Some contractors couldn’t do it so had to be refunded.
-I then had to find replacements suppliers, which cost even more money.
+Some contractors couldn’t do it, so had to be refunded.
+I then had to find replacement suppliers, which cost even more money.

 I made bad assumptions